NK Cell Therapy

 New Jersey-based Celularity’s NK cell therapy (CYNK-001) is an allogeneic off-the-shelf cell therapy enriched for CD56+/CD3-NK cells expanded from human placental CD34+ cells.
 NK cells are a unique class of immune cells, innately capable of interacting with adaptive immunity.
 Because they are intrinsically safe and versatile, they can be used across a range of organs and tissues.
 Prior to studying CYNK-001 as a potential therapy for COVID-19, studies were already underway evaluating it for the treatment of multiple myeloma, acute myeloid leukemia, glioblastoma multiforme and various hematologic cancers and solid tumors.

-In Phase I of the CYNK-001 study for COVID-19, the safety and efficacy of multiple doses of CYNK-001 (administered on days 1, 4 and 7) are being tested with hospitalized adults (target sample size of 14).
+In Phase I of the CYNK-001 study for COVID-19, the safety and efficacy of multiple doses of CYNK-001 (administered on days 1, 4 and 7) are being tested with inpatient and outpatient adults (target sample size of 14).
 Primary outcome measures include the following:

 Phase II will consist of a randomized, open-label design in which multiple doses of CYNK-001 will be compared with best supportive care (control group) for 72 patients total (1:1 randomization), with the following primary outcomes: